 Amsterdam Weather in April

 Now one of the thing that surprised me about the Amsterdam weather in April is that it is one of the relatively drier months.
 In fact I would go as far as to say that in 2019 we had the best weather of the year in April.
 Relatively dry, warm temperatures but not the searing temperatures that we got in the summer – it was in fact weather perfection for Europe.
-However not every year is the same and although April is one of the driver months you are also still almost guaranteed to see rain when travelling to Amsterdam in April.
+However not every year is the same and although April is one of the drier months you are also still almost guaranteed to see rain when travelling to Amsterdam in April.
+For some inspiration on what to do on a rainy day in Amsterdam click here!

 What to Wear In Amsterdam In April